kjhass/PublicKB/Blueprints/deploy-microsoft-sql-server-using-blueprint.md

 4. Select SQL Installation Options.
    * Input the appropriate parameters based on the SQL server requirements for your application.
    * Select the VM(s) in the Group you want to deploy SQL.
-Customers can choose an individual VM or multiple.
+Customers can choose an individual VM or multiple VM's.
 (Quick Tip: Only supported Guest Operating Systems will be shown.)

   ![select installation options](../images/deploy-microsoft-sql-server-using-blueprint-04.png)